Breach of confidence

 The Court of Appeal in Ezystay Systems Pty Ltd v Link 2 Pty Ltd [2014] NSWSC 180 had to re-examine the test for confidential information.
 It found that for information to be protected, it must have the necessary attributes of confidentiality and must be the product of skill and ingenuity of the human brain.

-• Tort of conspiracy & confidential information
+• Tort of conspiracy & confidential info

-Tort of conspiracy & confidential information
+Tort of conspiracy & confidential info

 Australian Intelligence Community (AIC) and PC Falk issued decision in Uber Technologies and Uber B.V. investigation, providing guidance on Privacy Act 1988 (Cth) compliance and penalties.
 Uber ordered to implement plans, policies and programs and engage independent expert to ensure compliance.